iankerr4444/medieval-book/IIIFImages.md

     https://viewer.library.carleton.ca/2018-07-07-hist4006-manuscriptimages/ARC_manuscript_1_10R.JPG

-You can see an example of an IIIF client (Openseadragon) which has been configured to display the .tif files here:
+You can see an example of an IIIF client (OpenSeadragon) which has been configured to display the .tif files here:

     https://viewer.library.carleton.ca/2018-07-07-hist4006-manuscriptimages/view.html